ShaunCurtis/Blazr.Demo.Components/src/Components/Blazr.BaseComponents/readme.md

 }
 ```

-This only uses a small amount of the functionality built into `ComponentBase`.
-There's no lifecycle code, UI events or after render code.
+This uses very little of the functionality built into `ComponentBase`.
+There's no lifecycle code, no UI events or after render code.

-Only one sermon:

 > Consider how many times instances of this type of component are loaded into memory every day.
 And then how many times they get re-rendered.
-Lots of calls to lifecycle async methods, constructing and then disposing Task state machines for nothing.
+A huge number of calls to lifecycle async methods, constructing and then disposing Task state machines for nothing.
 Lot's of memory occupied doing sweet nothing.
-That's CPU cycles and memory you (and the planet) are paying for and wasting every second of every day.
+CPU cycles and memory you (and the planet) are paying for and wasting every second.

-Such components need a simpler, smaller footprint base component.
+Such components cry out for a simpler, smaller footprint base component.

-I'll stick my neck out [based on my own experience] and speculate that 99% of all components are candidates for simpler and smaller footprint base components.
+I'll stick my neck out [based on my own experience] and speculate that 99% of all components are candidates for lighter weight base components.

-## The Components
+## The Three Components

 1. `BlazrUIBase` is a simple UI component with minimal functionality.

-2. `BlazrControlBase` is a mid level control component with a single lifefcycle method and simple single rendering.
+2. `BlazrControlBase` is a mid level control component with a single lifefcycle method and single render model.

 3. `BlazrComponentBase` is a full `ComponentBase` replacement with some additional Wrapper/Frame functionality.

 ## BlazrBaseComponent

+All the components inherit from `BlazrBaseComponent`.

-`BlazrBaseComponent` is a standard class that implements all the basic boiler plate code used by components.
+`BlazrBaseComponent` is a standard class that implements the basic boiler plate code used by components.
 It's abstract and doesn't implement `IComponent`.

 It replicates many of the same variables and properties of `ComponentBase`.

 The differences are:

 1. The `Initialized` flag has changed.
 It's reversed and now `protected`, so inheriting classes can access it.
-It has a `NotInitialized` opposite, so no need for the awkward `if(!Initialized)` conditional code.
+It has a `NotInitialized` opposite: no need for the awkward `if(!Initialized)` conditional code.
 2. It has a Guid identifier: useful for tracking instances in debugging, and used in some of my more advanced components.
-3. It has two `RenderFragments` to implement Wrapper/Frame functionality. `Frame` defines the code to wrap around `Body`. `Frame` is nullable, so if null is not used: the component renders `Body`.
+3. It has two `RenderFragments` to implement Wrapper/Frame functionality. `Frame` defines the code to wrap around `Body`. `Frame` is nullable: if it's `null` the component renders `Body` directly.

 ```csharp
 public abstract class BlazrBaseComponent